Flavor of Love season 3: "Pimp My Gurney"

 With only 16 girls left, drama slowly arises.
 Rayna accused the girls of taking a bottle of her perfume, but she is later seen on the balcony talking to Tik, revealing that she did not really lose anything.
 This caused the other girls to believe that Rayna may only be in the house for camera time.

 The challenge was the hospital challenge in which the girls had to impress Flavor Flav with their "nursing" skills.
 Some girls (such as Rayna and Tik) had weird presentations, and while other girls stood out amongst the rest to Flavor Flav; Ice had a creative presentation in which she asked Flav to throw darts at New York's face.
 Flavor Flav enjoyed Hotlanta the most because she got him a clock dedicated to one of his songs.
 The three girls were crowned challenge winners and participated in a group date with Flav.
-The date was a sky dive, and Hotlanta was initially scared, but she knew if she didn't do it, she would not develop a connection with Flav.
+The date was a sky dive, and Hotlanta was initially scared, but she knew if she did not do it, she would not develop a connection with Flav.
 After the date, Ice told Flav that Rayna was one of the fakest girls in the house.

 During the group date, the girls in the house were with motivational speaker, Sheryl Lee Ralph.
 She asked the girls to be nice to each other, and during that time, Shy and El revealed how they lost their parents.
 All of the girls seemed to be moved by that session, except for Sinceer, who chose to not pay any attention to Sheryl Lee Ralph nor get emotional because she only cared about Flav.
 Seemingly, they all played charades, in which they acted out each other.
 After someone impersonated how Sinceer drank a lot, she got mad and then did an impersonation of Seezinz, where she stood up with her arms on her hips and said she was a nobody.
 Word got up to Seezinz, and she went up to confront Sinceer, which ended up in them yelling at each other.
 Because of this, Seezinz suggested Flavor Flav that he should eliminate Sinceer, due to their earlier argument.
 Instead, Flav eliminated El, Tik, and St. Lewis.
-Flav felt El wasn't trying enough, he couldn't remember who St. Lewis was, and he felt that Tik was too crazy and strange for him to have a good connection.
+Flav felt El was not trying enough, he could not remember who St. Lewis was, and he felt that Tik was too crazy and strange for him to have a good connection.